rrolark/rrolark.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi, I'm Rowan and your 3D printing expert."
+title: "Hi, I'm Rowan and Your 3D Printing Expert:"
 author_profile: true
 redirect_from:
   - /about/